Group Handover for Drone Base Stations: Conclusion

 The scenario for which we propose our scheme does not include a high mobility.
 The terrestrial and UxNB are both fixed.
 The UxNB comes over the high-density area and provides service to the UEs in its coverage area.
 The main objective of UxNB is to decrease the burden on the terrestrial BS.
 However, UxNB is going to move into urban or disaster areas.

-In case of a high number of UxNBs in the air to cover all the areas along with densely deployed UEs, new schemes are required to provide authentication between several UEs and UxNB, between UxNBs.
-Besides, UEs will be transferred from one to another UxNB.
-Handover schemes are also the need of future beyond 5G networks.
+In case of a high number of UxNBs in the air to cover all the areas along with densely deployed UEs, new schemes are required to provide authentication between several UEs and UxNB, between UxNBs. {Additionally}, UEs will be transferred from one to another UxNB.
+Handover schemes are also {needed for the beyond-5G networks in the future.}

+{ 5G is currently dominating mobile networks around the {globe} and researchers have already started 6G studies.
+Regarding security, it is predicted that 6G will face with more challenging problems \cite{6G}.
+Artificial intelligence should be used actively to {address} security problems in mobile networks.
+Since end-to-end security will be more important for 6G due to the increasing of decentralized UEs, {implementation} of security protocols with artificial intelligence {has the potential to offer significant benefits with the introduced autonomy}.
+Due to the increase in peer to peer communications, authentication solutions require decentralized proposals instead of central solutions.
+The use of blockchain technology should {also} be included in authentication schemes because of {its straightforward} deployment for distributed users.
+There is no need for a trusted party in blockchain-{based approaches}. }